-And then there are the toys.
-Panzer Grenadier players love their colorful pieces, and Go for Broke does not disappoint.
-The entire regiment is present with its own special regimental symbol, plus the Nisei 522nd Artillery Battalion and 232nd Engineer Company that made up the rest of the Regimental Combat Team.
+Go For Broke comes with its own unique set of 77 new die-cut pieces.
+The entire 442nd Infantry Regiment is present with its own special regimental symbol, plus the Nisei 522nd Artillery Battalion and 232nd Engineer Company that made up the rest of the Regimental Combat Team.
 There aren’t any tanks, but the 442nd gets all of its infantry and supporting units, and they’re going to need them in scenarios that feature Nisei units together with other Americans: The 442nd’s morale is substantially higher than that of other units, particularly so after they gained combat experience.
-There are 77 die-cut-and-mounted playing pieces, on the nice thick stock we used for Spice Islands and Black SS.
+We did leave out the Nisei 206th Army Ground Forces Band, an oversight on our part.

-Click here to order Go for Broke TODAY!
+Click right here to order Go For Broke (Third Edition) right now.

 Please allow an extra three weeks for delivery.

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.